FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 ## Trust Networks Through Witness Testimony {#trust-networks}

 **Proof of Person (PoP)** establishes that pseudonyms represent real humans through accumulated witness testimony, NOT through specific verification methods.
-While rhythm games in AR might be one approach, the core is:
+While rhythm games (music, dance or simply "harmonizing/phase-aligning" movement of person) in AR might be one approach, the core is:

-- Real people witnessing other real people in physical space
+- Real people witnessing other real people in physical space; (Providing them the equality assumption of trustless systems vote, that otherwise requires PoW: Strength of Person Belief and connectness+coverage proved as person.
+A lot more on this in some other documents somewhere.)
 - Accumulation of testimony creating "network-strength-of-existence"
-- Binding pseudonyms to persons who face real tit-for-tat consequences
+- Binding pseudonyms to persons who face real tit-for-tat consequences; The ability to act against a person, not flags, corporations or other abstractions.
 - No identity revelation required, just personhood verification

 This enables trust without surveillance.
 Bad actors can't just create new identities after betrayal - they lose their accumulated witness network. **More importantly, their reputation becomes "trust network viscous"** - but this viscosity operates through gradients of trust network overlap.

+"My brother told me he beat, raped and stole from her!"
+Such things is "nice to be able to tit and tat for" Then any other aspect you can imagine.
+Empowerment to affect the world in your any interaction or choice to the degree it matters to you.
+To have information spread in reliable and trustworhy fashion.
+And to coalesce and disentangle on those lines of Will.

+("Why would you lie about such a thing!
+You've ruined your own trustworthiness..
+And mine!!
+My otherwise splendid transitivity of trust was ruined by my blood-trust without actually having viewed your true trustworthiness with unbiased and critical eyes!"
+"Before I was viewed as trust improving, if information had flown through me, gossip or a statement, then I was a filter than made it much more likely to be true!
+But now it has all collapsed by my unquestionable loyalty and trust in you...
+A blood curse it seems to me!
+Don't you understand I was earning so much being such an information gold standard node!")

+(P.s.
+Economic game theory simulation strategies, has some interesting results when anonymity or cover (corporation etc) can be applied - especially when it is global or very large markets - in terms of cheating and other non-consentual strategies.
+I.e. PoP without corporations or flags/states and so on, on its own would revolutionize the quality of those who attain power.
+In states and in the market.)

 ### Trust Networks as Information Conduits